-Welcome to Metro Cities' policy development process.
-Each year, four legislative policy committees meet to recommend Metro Cities' legislative policies.
-Policies are then transmitted to the Metro Cities Board of Directors for adoption and forwarded to Metro Cities' membership for final adoption.
-Policies serve as the foundation for Metro Cities' work at the Legislature, Executive Branch and Metropolitan Council.
+Each year, four standing legislative policy committees identify common objectives, and recommend the association's legislative policies by consensus.
+Policies are transmitted to the Metro Cities Board of Directors for adoption and to Metro Cities' membership for final adoption.
+Policies guide Metro Cities' work at the state and regional levels of government.